manueldziuba/simple-fullstack-app/README.md

 ## Requirements

-To run this app, make sure Docker (+ CLI) is installed on your system.
+Make sure Docker (+ CLI) is installed on your system.
+For local development, you also need the npm package `@angular/cli` globally installed:

+	npm install -g @angular/cli

-## Installation
+## Run the app

-To run the app, simple change your current directory to the project folder (where this README lives) and run the following command:
+To run the app, simple run the following command in the projects root folder:

 	docker-compose up